codeK2004/EduMentor-AI-Study-Pal/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is created by Alamanda Steffanie Grace @2026 all rights reserved.

 ---